ec-jrc/jrc_f2_refine/README.md

 # jrc_f2_refine

-This repository hosts the code for a research project conducted at the Joint Research Centre, Directorate F - Health, Consumers and Reference Materials, Ispra (VA), Italy, in relation to the Horizon 2020 project REFINE, aiming to develop a regulatory science framework for the risk-benefit assessment of medical products based on nanotechnology.
+This repository hosts the code for a research work conducted at the Joint Research Centre, Directorate F - Health, Consumers and Reference Materials, Ispra (VA), Italy, in relation to the Horizon 2020 project REFINE, aiming to develop a regulatory science framework for the risk-benefit assessment of medical products based on nanotechnology.

 Please refer to the following publication : *Toxicity effects of nanomaterials for health applications: how automation can support systematic review of the literature ?
 Blanka Halamoda-Kenzaoui, Etienne Rolland, Jacopo Piovesan, Antonio Puertas Gallardo, Susanne Bremer-Hoffmann*.